 Jim is the present Owner and President of Ferry Electric Company.
 He joined the family business in 1992, became an officer in 1996 and has overseen operations of the company through business development and active management since 1999.
 Jim became President in 2001 and is the sole owner of Ferry Electric Company.

 Outside of the business, he believes in giving back to the industry that has blessed his family.
+In 2023 he was Inducted as a Fellow into the Academy of Electrical Contracting for "services to the electrical contracting industry so exceptional and outstanding as to be deserving of the highest honor and recognition".
 He serves as a Trustee on the Western Pennsylvania Electrical Employees Benefit Funds; President of the Board of Directors of the National Electrical Contractors Association of Western Pennsylvania; Past-President of the Pittsburgh Builders Exchange; and Board Member for The Chimbote Foundation, Inc. Jim was a member of Young Presidents Organization and is still active with his YPO Forum.
 He is a past Committee Member on the Management Development Committee for the National Association of NECA; past President of the Pittsburgh Builders Exchange; past President of the Board of Directors for the Electrical League of Western Pennsylvania; past President of the American Subcontractors Association of Western PA; past Board Member of Executive Committee of Western PA Chapter of International Association of Electrical Inspectors; past Trustee for Landmarks Development Corporation.
-Jim is a Member at St. Clair Country Club, Pike Run Country Club, as well as a Member of St. Thomas More Parish in Bethel Park, PA where he has served on the Finance Committee and Parish Council.
+Jim is a Member at St. Clair Country Club, serves on the Board of Directors at Pike Run Country Club, he's a Member at Beaver Creek Anglers, as well as a Member of St. Thomas More Parish in Bethel Park, PA where he has served on the Finance Committee and Parish Council.

 Jim graduated from Purdue University with a Bachelor of Science degree in Building Construction & Contracting, he is also a graduate of The Next Leadership Academy.
 Jim leads Ferry Electric Company on strategic vision and organizational leadership.
 He is a Key Executive and Lead Project Manager on many projects.